PlagueHO/LoopbackAdapter/README.md

 This package contains a 32-bit and 64-bit version of the Windows Device Console (devcon) that can be used to install the Microsoft Loopback Network Adapter device.
 If Chocolatey is not installed it will be downloaded from the internet and installed automatically.
 The user will be asked to confirm these actions unless the -force parameter is used.

 ## Requirements

 Using this module requires:

 1. **Local Admin** - this module should be run in an Administrative PowerShell session so that it can install/uninstall hardware devices.
-1. **Internet Access* - this module will download Chocolatey from https://chocolatey.org and then use that to install the devcon.portable package.
+1. **Internet Access* - this module will download Chocolatey from [https://chocolatey.org](https://chocolatey.org) and then use that to install the Devcon.portable package.

 ## Installation